myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-25T02:51:13.710Z
 >
 > I'm honored, and I'm just providing tools and improving algorithms, many parts of deck.blue are built by @deck.blue :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T23:01:04.731Z
->
-> It’s really a cool watch!

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T22:32:09.462Z
->
-> Their loss will be in that they were only a degraded version of birdapp, no more no less

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T21:47:52.677Z
->
-> The brand name #Pebble is as bad as T2.
-Even if we search for "T2" or "Pebble", not only news articles but even pebble.is does not appear at the top of the list

----
 <!-- MY-BSKY_TIMELINE:END -->